Why do child support payments go to Supportkids before coming to me?

 How do I know how much money was deposited into my account?

 Supportkids is able to update you on the amount of child support that we collected and the amount that was deposited into your account.
 You will receive an email once a payment has been processed on your case.
-You can also obtain this information by logging on to your Supportkids web account or by contacting our Client Relations Unit
+You can also obtain this information by logging in to your Supportkids account or by contacting our Client Relations Team.

 When should my funds be in my bank account once you receive my child support payment?

 The funds should be in your bank account within 7 business days after we receive your child support payment.